-16. Proposed appropriation of the loss for 2022
+16. Proposed appropriation of the result for 2022

-If the general meeting of shareholders accepts this proposal, the loss of \in 191 thousand, will be deducted from the other reserves.
+If the general meeting of shareholders accepts this proposal, the profit of € 1.3 million, will be added to the other reserves.

-Signatories to the 2021 Annual Report

-For signature of the annual accounts:
+Signatories to the 2022 Annual Report For signature of the annual accounts:

 The Board of Directors

-Weena 455, 3013 AL Rotterdam, Netherlands, 29 April 2022
+Weena 455, 3013 AL Rotterdam, Netherlands, 8 May 2023

 Sebastiaan Pieter de Buck

 Margot Martine Fransen

+Ç

 Johanna Wilhelmiina Hyttinen

 Herman Ulko Post

-Joost Folkers
+Joost André Folkers